DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV

-To evaluate the performance of our DL-DRL for solving the multi-UAV task scheduling problem, we conduct extensive experiments to compare it with several state-of-the-art baselines.
-The effectiveness of the ITS is also evaluated by comparing the convergence performance of the model with different training strategies.
-Besides, we further test the DL-DRL on instances with larger-scale tasks to verify its generalization performance.
+In this section, we conduct extensive experiments to evaluate the performance of our DL-DRL for solving the multi-UAV task scheduling problem, and also compare it with various baselines.
+The effectiveness of the ITS is also assessed by comparing the convergence of the model with different training strategies.
+Besides, we further test our DL-DRL on instances of larger-scale to verify its generalization performance.